dhanush-darpan/Simulation-of-Li-Fi-Enabled-Communication-for-Autonomous-Robotic-Vehicle-Application/README.md

-# Li-Fi Enabled Communication Simulation for Mobile ROV
+# Li-Fi Enabled Communication Simulation for Autonomous Robotic Vehicle Application

 ## Overview
 This project simulates a **Li-Fi (Visible Light Communication) link** between multiple LED transmitters mounted on towers and a mobile **Remotely Operated Vehicle (ROV)** equipped with a solar-panel receiver.